Download PDF

 The quantifiable risks in the area of "investments" amount to a maximum very low single-digit million euro amount.

-Purchasing, supplier and raw material price risks
+Purchasing, suppliers and raw material prices

 For years, Uzin Utz has pursued a multi-supplier strategy in order to minimize dependence on various suppliers and to be able to change them if necessary.
 Furthermore, framework agreements are concluded with suppliers in order to absorb price increases as far as possible.
 Through continuous research into substitute raw materials within our research and development departments, we also try to minimize our dependence on suppliers or certain raw materials.
-Nevertheless, the 2023 reporting year was a very challenging year in terms of procurement, supplier and raw material costs.
-However, by acting strategically, particularly in the area of procurement, we were able to ensure that we were able to deliver at all times and that we kept costs as low as possible.

-Personnel risks
+Personnel

 Risks that fall under the category of personnel risks are classified as insignificant.